India’s crematoriums overwhelmed as virus ‘swallows people’

 A Twitter spokesperson said it had powers to “withhold access to the content in India only” if the company determined the content to be “illegal in a particular jurisdiction.”
 The company said it had responded to an order by the government and notified people whose tweets were withheld.

-India’s Information Technology ministry did not respond to a request for comment.
+India’s Information Technology Ministry did not respond to a request for comment.

+Even with the targeted blocks, horrific scenes of overwhelmed hospitals and cremation grounds spread on Twitter and drew appeals of help.

+White House National Security Advisor Jake Sullivan on Sunday said the United States is “deeply concerned” by the severe COVID-19 outbreak in India.
+“We are working around the clock to deploy more supplies and support to our friends and partners in India as they bravely battle this pandemic,” Sullivan tweeted.

 Hussain reported from Srinagar, India.